Pi-Marie/bankdata-code-challenge/README.md

 # bankdata-code-challenge
-This is my repository for Bankdata code challenge
+This is my repository for the bankdata code challenge.